oracle-livelabs/oci/oci-apm-springboot/f-lab-four-b-create-block-volume/create-block-volume.md

   * Insert below under “- containerPort: 8080” (line 75).

-NOTE the contents are different from the above (a).
+  NOTE the contents are different from the above.

                 volumeMounts: